 So, if we understand the logic here, why on earth do people continue to believe in the LOUSY CONSPIRACY that there are millions of tons of gold in the world??
 Why, because lousy conspiracies sell a hell of a lot more newsletters and subscriptions than those that put out the facts and fundamentals.

-Regardless, Central banks own less gold than above ground jewelry stocks or private investors.
-While Central banks are controlling the gold and silver prices by funneling 99%+ of investors into stocks, bonds, real estate and cryptos, they cannot manipulate the price of precious metals too far below their cost of production.
+Regardless, Central banks own less gold than above-ground jewelry stocks or private investors.
+While Central banks are controlling the gold and silver prices by funneling 99%+ of investors into stocks, bonds, real estate, and cryptos, they cannot manipulate the price of precious metals too far below their cost of production.

 Now, the notion that Bitcoin will replace gold as the King Monetary Asset is patently false because Bitcoin fails several important tests.
 First, Bitcoin trading volatility is too high to be used as a currency.
-I have heard from several people that using Bitcoin as a payment method is very frustrating because the price can fluctuate $1,000 in a very short time, thus making it a very stressful transaction for both buyer and seller.
+I have heard from several people that using Bitcoin as a payment method is very frustrating because the price can fluctuate by $1,000 in a very short time, thus making it a very stressful transaction for both buyer and seller.